 The significance and global relevance of the social challenge being addressed, quality of the program model, the logic and differentiation of the design of the approach, and the impact of the applicant’s work are the four core elements assessed during the initial application review.
 Organizational capacity and transferability will be assessed for applicants receiving further consideration.
 This will include a review of the organization’s staff and board, a financial analysis, and media search among other elements.

 Who will review the applications?

 A team of external reviewers (professionals in the social sector) and graduate student fellows guided by Lipman Family Prize staff complete the first two phases of the review process.
 From there, our Prize Committee, composed of leaders from the social sector, academic and business worlds, will select the honorees and winner for the Prize.

 Will I be able to receive feedback on my application?

-Organizations can request feedback upon notification that they are no longer part of the selection process.
-Overall demand will dictate the timing and format of the feedback.
+Organizations can request a conversation about their application upon notification that they are no longer being considered in the selection process.
+Overall demand will dictate the timing and format of the conversation.